The Sex Workers Alliance Ireland (SWAI) is in immediate danger of closing due to lack of funding.

 “International Day to End Violence Against Sex Workers is less than a month away.
 Tomorrow is International Day for the Elimination of Violence Against Women.
 The 16 Days of Activism against Gender-Based Violence starts next week.
 The Irish government’s inaction and contempt for sex workers’ lives is a disgrace—we will not stand by while their harmful laws continue to maim, silence, and kill.”

-Are you aware that the law is currently being reviewed?
+Day 6: Are you aware that the law is currently being reviewed?
+Do you support the Department of Justice finishing this internal review, jeopardising the whole exercise?

 This review has been postponed until 2025 and is a significant failure of accountability and transparency.
 It will now be delivered 5 years late if this new date is to be believed.